 Protective measures are mechanisms put in place to ensure the safety of witnesses to the Inquiry.
 Such measures can include preventing disclosure of a witness’s name or image in documentary evidence or at oral hearings.

 Witnesses will be given the opportunity to make an application to the Chairman for appropriate measures to be put in place.
 Applications must meet certain criteria and demonstrate the risk which might result from disclosure of the witness’s identity.
 The Chairman will then make a ruling on whether to grant or reject the application either in full or in part.

 Q: When will the Chairman complete oral hearings and publish his findings?

-The Chairman intends to complete oral hearings by Spring 2015 and publish his report by the end of 2015.
+The Chairman intends to complete oral hearings by the end of July 2015 and publish his report by the end of 2015.

 Q: When will the Inquiry begin its oral hearings?

 Q: Can members of the public and media attend hearings?

 Yes.
 Hearings are open to the public and media unless a restriction notice is in place or the Chairman otherwise directs that they should be held in closed session.
 Closed sessions are generally held where sensitive information is to be discussed or when a witness has protective measures in place.